-- First prenatal visit: 1.5 hours.
-This visit includes a pregnancy consult where the “do’s and don’ts” of pregnancy are discussed, an ultrasound, chromosomal and genetic testing counseling, and prenatal lab work.
+- First prenatal visit: This visit includes a review of the “do’s and don’ts” of pregnancy that were already discussed with the Nurse Practicioner at your pregnancy consult visit, an ultrasound, a discussion of chromosomal and genetic testing counseling, and prenatal lab work.

-- 12 weeks: If you are doing chromosomal testing, plan on being at the office for at least one hour.
-This visit consists of the ultrasound test, meeting with a genetic counselor, and then with your provider.
+- 12 weeks: If you are doing chromosomal testing with Insight, plan on being at the office for at least one hour.
+This visit consists of the ultrasound test and meeting with a genetic counselor.
+Your next visit will be at 16 weeks if you are doing genetics.
 If you are not doing chromosomal testing, this will be a normal 15 minute appointment.

-- 20 weeks: 1.5 hours.
-The anatomy ultrasound usually takes 30-45 minutes in order to obtain all images necessary.
+- 20 weeks: The anatomy ultrasound usually takes 30-45 minutes in order to obtain all images necessary.
+Please do not bring any young children to this appointment if possible.
 You will have an appointment immediately following to review the ultrasound.

 If you have twins, your schedule of appointments is slightly different.
 Starting at 16 weeks (4 months), you will have visits every 2 weeks and starting at 28 weeks will generally be every week.
 This is because of the higher risks these pregnancies pose.

 During your obstetrical visits, we will make an effort to ensure that you get to meet all the physicians in the practice, since any one of us may be privileged to deliver your baby.
 However, we do make sure that you are “touching base” with your primary physician at least once a trimester, and more frequently in the month before your due date.